-Many people use some form of punishment to try and stop the first problem, scolding the dog, or even smacking him when they catch him on the chairs.
+A word of warning.
+Many people use some form of punishment to try and stop their dog climbing on the couch.
+Scolding the dog, or even smacking him when they catch him on the chairs.

 This just makes the dog sneaky.
 Causing the second problem to replace the first one.

-Let’s start with the first problem.
-And look at ways of preventing the dog from climbing on the sofa when you are in the room with him.
+Let’s look at less confrontational ways to prevent the dog from climbing on the couch when you are in the room with him.
 The trick is to make being on the floor rewarding for the dog.

 Teaching your dog that the floor is a good place to be